joomlaworks/kdk-change-locale/README.md

 ## Requirements
 You need to have the desired languages installed in your WordPress site so the site's frontend (interface) properly switches to the correct language.

-## Usage
+## Modify
-Depending on the URL the plugin will change WP's frontend language to match the language of the content.

 Define extra languages in the '$languages' array.

+## To Do
+Add option to dynamically set the languages or backend UI to manually set the from the WP backend.